fbpx

 A steep esker left over from the glaciation of the Ottawa Valley rises up from the creek bed and overlooks the river.
 Eskers are raised, meandering deposits of sand and gravel that are remnants of rivers that flowed through or under glaciers during the last glaciation.
 A mature stand of large-toothed aspen, red maple, white pine, balsam fir, paper birch and striped maple rests atop this sandy ridge providing perfect habitat for birds like the hermit thrush, brown creeper and Nashville warbler.

-We created a trail system through the reserve so visitors can explore this beautiful piece of land.
+We created a trail system through the nature reserve so visitors can explore this beautiful piece of land.
 This trail creation was generously funded by TD Friends of the Environment Foundation.

 Reilly Bird Nature Reserve © Noah Cole